getpawprint/slate/source/includes/_web_requests.md

 web_user_id | int | Required.
 User ID created by the `/web_request/user` call.
 web_pet_ids | array of ints | Optional.
 List of web_pet IDs.
 place_id | int | Optional.
-ID from the `place` table. checkout_type | int | Optional.
-ID from the `product` table. reason | string | Optional.
-User's reason for the records request.
+ID from the `place` table. product_id | int | Optional.
+ID from the `product` table. reason | string? | Optional.
+User's reason for the records request. stripe_token | string? | Optional.
+Payment information (not charged until the request is submitted). signature | string? | Optional.
+Link to the user's electronic signature.

 ## Update a request
 > Request example